MarkD117/NexTech/README.md

 ### Product Search

 The search icon can be selected at any point whilst viewing the site.
 This will show a search bar prompting for input.
-Search querys entered to this search bar will return results based on matching results within the product names of descriptions.
+Search querys entered to this search bar will return results based on matching querys within the product names or descriptions.

 - Desktop